GitHK/CarND-Behavioral-Cloning-P3/README.md

 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
 You will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+We have provided a simulator where you can steer a car around a track for csv_images collection.
+You'll use image csv_images and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

 We also want you to create a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
 The writeup can be either a markdown file or a pdf document.